 WHITGIFT SHOPPING CENTRE, CROYDON

 Role – development and compulsory purchase appraisal.
 Between 2015 and 2016, the feasibility analysis was redone for this £1.4bn retail joint venture between Hammerson plc and Westfield (now the Unibail-Rodamco-Westfield Group), covering both the development itself and the complicated compulsory purchase process supported by the London Borough of Croydon.
-This once in a generation project is due to start on site in 2020 and is central to the continuing development of this dynamic part of London.
+This once in a generation project, delayed by recent events, is central to the continuing development of this dynamic part of London.

 AUDLEY SQUARE CAR PARK, MAYFAIR